Board of Directors

 Children’s Health and Safety

-Head Start is dedicated to fostering the growth and development of children while supporting families in key areas such as health, mental health, nutrition, and transportation.
-We provide comprehensive health services, including regular medical, dental, and vision screenings, along with immunizations and follow-up care to ensure overall well-being.
+Head Start is dedicated to fostering children’s growth and development while supporting families in key areas such as health, mental health, nutrition, and transportation.
+We provide comprehensive health services, including regular medical, dental, and vision screenings, along with immunizations and follow-up care, to ensure overall well-being.

 Furthermore, we offer safe and reliable transportation services in the areas of most need, ensuring children can attend Head Start programs regularly.
-Through these comprehensive services, Head Start is committed to creating a strong foundation for future success for both children and their families.
+Head Start is committed to creating a strong foundation for future success for children and their families through these comprehensive services.

 Jorge Solis, Health/Mental Health Coordinator – jorge.solis@ninosinc.org